 An MBA entrance exam is like any other entrance exam which is held nationally for the students who want to enter the corporate world by getting admission to the best management schools in the country.
 To be eligible to sit for the MBA entrance exam in India, the candidate should be:

 - Must have at least 50% marks in the graduation (45% in case of reserved categories)

 - Students who are in the final year of graduation can also apply for the MBA entrance exam.
-In addition to this, there are some entrance exams which do not have any minimum eligibility criteria, only passing marks in graduation makes one eligible to take the entrance test for MBA.
+In addition to this, there are some entrance exams that do not have any minimum eligibility criteria, only passing marks in graduation makes one eligible to take the MBA entrance test.

-Thus it is important to check wisely before you apply for any entrance exam because the requirements might vary in some cases.
+Thus it is important to check wisely before you apply for MBA entrance exam because the requirements might vary in some cases.

 What are the various entrance exams conducted for MBA in India?